SocialBook User Guide

 Clears all entries from SocialBook.

-• Both unarchived and archived entries, including those not currently shown in the list, will be deleted.
+• Both unarchived and archived persons, including those not currently shown in the last viewed person list, will be deleted.

 Examples:

-• find n/John followed by clear will delete all persons in SocialBook and not just those with John in their names.
+• find n/John followed by clear will delete all persons and their associated appointments in SocialBook, not just those whose names start with John.

 Adding an appointment: addappt

-Adds an appointment with a person to the address book.
+Adds an appointment with a person in SocialBook.

 Format: addappt INDEX date/yyyy-MM-dd from/HH:mm to/HH:mm